tegonhq/tegon/README.md

   - Link a Slack thread to an issue to provide full context about the discussions happening on a specific task or a feature request.
 - Sentry: Get information about Sentry errors in Tegon issues

-## Command Centre for Agents (Coming Soon)

-We're building a command centre for agents that will run multiple agents:

-- Code Review Agent: Reviews linked pull requests for new tasks, ensuring code quality by preventing the incorporation of suboptimal code.
-- Bug Agent: Upon bug assignment, will attempt to reproduce the bug, propose solutions, and in some cases, even implement these solutions in a new PR.
-- Task Prioritisation Agent: Assists team leaders in managing the sprint by doing a real-time assessment of the tasks, priority, and bandwidth and suggesting changes to be made.

 ## Contributing

 Whether it's big or small, we love contributions.
 Not sure where to get started?
-You can join our [Slack](https://join.slack.com/t/tegoncommunity/shared_invite/zt-2i1e781ip-zwauijRV9TRtRKoJi3tqng), and ask us any questions there.
+You can join our [Slack](https://join.slack.com/t/tegoncommunity/shared_invite/zt-2jvar8p1x-9wqFTL9PP5ICImb76qcjEA), and ask us any questions there.

 ## License